resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - After getting that search item, app needs to use search item to make request to an outside API and fetch data.
 - App needs to take fetched data and show them on the screen in a list and in tiles.

+- There will be two components apart from the app component,
+1. the searchbar component that will handle the search input that the user will type in.
+2. the results components that will display the results on the screen

-**As at the time of building this app, React v18 was just released but for some reason, I could not create a new react app without it displaying the following error**
+**As at the time of starting to build this app, React v18 was just released but for some reason, I could not create a new react app without it displaying the following error**

 ```
 Installing template dependencies using npm...